Updated January 19, 2018

 Those advanced techniques are built upon the foundation laid from successfully completing the basics which are taught first in my course.
 That is what I mean by the lessons are sequential.

-To learn more about how to use Pinterest for business and how you can be more effective on Pinterest check out my Pinterest Marketing Course for Businesses here.
-Chapter one is FREE.
+To learn more about how to use Pinterest for business to rank on the first page of Google Pinterest check out my Pinterest Marketing Course for Businesses.
+I give away chapter one for FREE so you can start setting up your Pinterest account correctly.